Step 7: Spread the Word

 A day or two after your event, distribute event photos and a news release listing award recipients, the number attending, the activities held, and local reaction.
 News outlets may still cover your event even if they didn’t promote it beforehand.
 Send thank-you notes to all who made the event possible, including media outlets.

-Be sure to send photos from your event to Coping® with Cancer magazine.
-Exclusive coverage of NCSD will be published in the July/August issue of Coping, and a photo from your event could be included, or even appear on the front cover.
+Be sure to send photos from your event to Coping® with Cancer.
+Exclusive coverage of NCSD will be published by Coping, and a photo from your event could be included.
 Selected photos will also appear in Coping’s online coverage, as well as on the NCSD website and in NCSD eNewsletters.
 Click here for details on how to get your National Cancer Survivors Day® photos published.

 Note: National publicity in the U.S.A. will be handled by the NCSD Foundation.
 Refer national media inquiries to the media hotline at (615) 794-3006 or email firstname.lastname@example.org.
 Be sure to register your event using the Registration form.
 The Foundation will also be responsible for contacting the White House and the National Cancer Institute.